 Tradition aside, this vegan pumpkin chili might just be the best chili I’ve ever made.
 After sharing the recipe with my email subscribers and on Instagram, I received so many responses from people who felt that same way.
 So I promise you, it really is delicious!

-Vegan Pumpkin ChiliThis chili is vegan but still hearty and filling.
-The variety of beans and sautéed mushrooms give the chili a meat-y texture and the mushrooms also provide a subtle depth of flavor.
+Vegan Pumpkin ChiliThis pumpkin chili is vegan but still hearty and filling.
+The variety of beans and sautéed mushrooms give the chili a meaty texture and the mushrooms also provide a subtle depth of flavor.
 This chili also packs in the nutrients.
-The base of fire-roasted tomatoes and a whole can of pumpkin provide a heavy does of antioxidants, vitamin C and vitamin A.
+The base of fire-roasted tomatoes and a whole can of pumpkin provide a heavy dose of antioxidants, vitamin C and vitamin A.

 Nourished by Nutrition Facts:

 Protein – Black beans and kidney or pinto beans are the main protein sources of this chili.
 One-sixth of the recipe provides 8g protein.
 This along with 10g of fiber keeps you feeling full and satisfied.
 If you want to increase the protein, pumpkin seeds or hemp seeds make a great protein-rich topping while adding a little texture.

 Antioxidants – This chili is full of antioxidants that help reduce inflammation and oxidative stress.
 Pumpkin is one of the best-known sources of beta-carotene, a powerful antioxidant that gives orange fruits and vegetables their vibrant color.
 In the body, beta-carotene converts into vitamin A which is essential for cell differentiation, immune function, eye development and vision.
 Other antioxidants found in pumpkin that help fight off free radicals include lutein and zeaxanthin.
 The tomatoes in this chili are also an excellent source of lycopene, vitamin C, vitamin E and flavonoids.
 These are all antioxidants that can help reduce the risk of heart disease and cancer.